 - perform a physical exam

-- give the child any necessary shots (immunizations or vaccinations)
+- give the child any necessary shots, such as immunizations or vaccinations

-- track how your child is growing and developing
+- track how your child is growing and ask about development and behavior

-- talk about illness prevention, diet and physical fitness, and health and safety issues
+- talk about illness prevention, nutrition and physical fitness, and health and safety issues

 - talk about how to handle emergencies and sudden illness